magento/pwa-studio/pwa-devdocs/src/tutorials/hello-upward/adding-react/index.md

 +                 inline: 'utf-8'
 ```

-This update uses a FileResolver to tell the UPWARD server to respond with the contents of `dist/app.js` when there is a request for the `js/app.js` path.
+This update uses a [FileResolver][] which instructs the UPWARD server to respond with the contents of `dist/app.js` when there is a request for the `js/app.js` path.

 ## Create the bundle and start the server